10+ Best Home Remedies for Brittle Nails | Causes and Cure

 Below are some best Home Remedies for Brittle Nails.
 You can use any of them or all of them to strengthen your weak nails and make them look good.

 Castor oil is a magic oil.
 The oil is filled with ANTIFUNGAL AND ANTIBACTERIAL PROPERTIES.
 Along with that, the Ricinoleic acid repairs the nail and surrounding skin.
-You can take adequate amount of castor oil with 1 part of Epson salt and 3 parts of water.
+You can take an adequate amount of castor oil with 1 part of Epson salt and 3 parts of water.
 Then soak your nails for 15 minutes.
 Doing it on a daily basis will definitely rejuvenate your nails.
 Alternatively, you can add equal parts of castor oil and olive oil in a bowl, add few drops of lemon juice and soak your nails for 15-20 minutes.
 Castor Oil is definitely the best option in home remedies for the wellness of nails.

-Just like Castor Oil, Coconut oil is rich in antifungal and moisturizing property.
+Just like Castor Oil, Coconut oil is rich in antifungal and moisturizing properties.
 Warm a bowl of coconut oil and add few drops of lemon juice.
 Then soak your fingers for 10-15 minutes inside it.
-Alternatively, rub the warm coconut oil on your nails and the skin around it.
+Alternatively, rub the warm coconut oil on your nails and the skin around them.
 Massage it for some time.
 Wearing gloves following the procedure will provide better results.

 Vitamin-E oil fights off the free radicals, also the signs of aging.
 It moisturizes the skin and the nails too.
 Puncture the Vitamin-E Capsule and apply it to your nails.
 Give a gentle massage for a while for increased circulation.
 Do this regularly, for effective results.
 This is an effective home remedy for brittle and damaged nails.

 4. Tea Tre Oil

 Tea tree oil has antibiotic and antifungal properties.
 Thus, it cures the fungal infection of nails.
-Mix few drops of tea tree oil with a half tablespoon of Vitamin E oil.
-Then apply it on your nails and massage gently.
+Mix a few drops of tea tree oil with a half tablespoon of Vitamin E oil.
+Then apply it to your nails and massage gently.
 After half an hour, wash it off with lukewarm water.
 Once the skin is normal, apply a moisturizer.
-Doing it twice a day for a month will show definite results and make your nails brittle free.
+Doing it twice a day for a month will show definite results and make your nails brittle-free.